VR Group: Livery

 VR has used several liveries in the past.
-When InterCity traffic started during the 1980s, VR's colour scheme was changed to red and white.
+When InterCity traffic started during the 1980s, VR's colour scheme was changed from blue to red and white.
 In 2009, VR changed its corporate colour to green and all the coaches have been repainted in green and white except the Cemt and Eifet carriages.
+A new darker shade of green was introduced in 2024.